bkntr/brainways/docs/getting_started.md

 !!! tip
     We recommend installing brainways in a separated virtual environment, for example using [anaconda](https://docs.anaconda.com/free/anaconda/install/).

+!!! tip
+    If you intend to use Cell Detection features in Brainways, it is highly recommended to install StarDist with GPU support.
+To do this, first install TensorFlow with GPU support before installing brainways (brainways install StarDist as a dependency).
+Please refer to the [TensorFlow](https://www.tensorflow.org/install/pip) website for detailed instructions, then proceed with brainways installation.

 ## 1. Install Brainways

 Run the following command (if you created a virtual environment, run this command inside the virtual environment):